 Imagine your home reacted to your lifestyle.
 Would you life change, if you came home from work and the house was warm and the hall light was on?
 It’s all possible with a home automation system.

 It’s not some idea of the future from some 80s TV show.
 Nor is an expensive add-on for the truly rich.

-In this Introduction to Home Automation, we’ll explore the evolution of smart home technology.
+In this Introduction to home automation systems, we’ll explore the evolution of smart home technology.
 As well as what systems are currently available.
 Plus we’ll shatter some myths along the way.

-Simply put, a smart home or home automation system is the ability to use technology to control key appliances around the home.
+Simply put, home automation is the ability to use technology to control key appliances around the home.
 Whether you’re able or disable, turning your house into a smart home is maximising efficiency and control.